wisq/ex_sudoku/README.md

 Of course, the problem is not especially difficult, even with the hardest puzzles I can find, but this is a satisfactory solution, if perhaps somewhat over-engineered.

+In general, maximum concurrency is actually pretty low.
+In the original fully-asynchronous version, it was rare to see `max_active` higher than 15 to 20 processes at a time, unless the CPU was tied up with something else.
+The new version (using `call` instead of `cast`) bumps this to ~250 processes — but most of that is just because of the increased coordination overhead, and the increased bottlenecking on the `Sudoku.Solver.Manager` process.

-Given the relatively low maximum concurrency seen so far (`max_active` no higher than about 15 at most), it could also probably have been done in a much less controlled manner, just using `spawn_link` or `Task.async` calls to try out every possibility (in something of a "fork bomb" style).
+As such, this could also probably have been done in a much less controlled manner, just using `spawn_link` (or `Task.async`) calls to try out every possibility (in something of a "fork bomb" style).
 But this was also a good chance to try out the new `DynamicSupervisor` module, even if it's just a rework of the old `simple_one_for_one` Supervisor behaviour.